 - National tests recognized by the University for credit in specific classes and in general areas of study

 - Exams are offered during summer orientation and at the beginning of each semester

-- Advisers need to check with their colleges to see how CLEP credits are applied towards graduation
+- Advisors need to check with their colleges to see how CLEP credits are applied towards graduation

 - A “T” shows up on a students transcript meaning a student successfully passed a CLEP exam with a C or higher

-- Advisers are referred to the ISU CBE webpage to view the courses and required CLEP exam scores to receive CLEP credit.
+- Advisors are referred to the ISU CBE webpage to view the courses and required CLEP exam scores to receive CLEP credit.

 - If the CLEP credit is earned at any Iowa public college or university and it is accompanied by at least 12 semester credits earned in residence at the sending institution, it may be transferred directly to Iowa State

 - If CLEP credit is from any other college or university, the scores should be sent to the Office of Admissions